Tips for Training when Time is Tight

 4. Prepare your kit

-Marathon and half training, especially training in the winter months, you're going to need a lot of kit.
+Marathon training in winter you're going to need a lot of kit.
 So it's worth investing in at least two pairs of running shoes, that can be alternated allowing one pair to be 'drying out', and a 'weeks worth' of other training kit, so you're not left foraging at the bottom of the laundry pile for socks first thing in the morning!

 If you're training early in the morning have your kit prepared the night before.
 If you're training after work and need to take your kit with you, pack your bag (and any pre and post training snacks you need) the night before.